pschfr/start/README.md

 Press the spacebar to change background, quote, greeting, and refresh weather.
 Each category is openable by keyboard and click, press escape to close all.

-I recommend using [Replace New Tab Page for Chrome](https://chrome.google.com/webstore/detail/replace-new-tab-page/cnkhddihkmmiiclaipbaaelfojkmlkja), [New Tab Override for Firefox](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/), or [Custom New Tab Page for Opera](https://addons.opera.com/en/extensions/details/custom-new-tab-page/) to actually set this as your new tab page.

-In Chrome, you can go to Extensions->Developer mode->Load unpacked extension and open this folder and it will be your new tab page.
+In Chrome, you can go to Extensions and tick Developer mode, then drag-and-drop Start.crx into that window to have this as your new tab page.
 Magic!

+You could also use [New Tab Override for Firefox](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/), or [Custom New Tab Page for Opera](https://addons.opera.com/en/extensions/details/custom-new-tab-page/) to set this as your new tab page in those browsers.

 Browse similar style pages on [/r/startpages](https://reddit.com/r/startpages).